 The main barriers to educational achievement faced by eligible pupils at our school are:

-- Social and emotional difficulties, requiring mentor and peer support, nurture and family support and counseling.
+- Social and emotional difficulties, requiring mentor and peer support, nurture and family support and counselling.

 - Low starting point and a readiness to learning with ‘behaviour for learning’ in school, requiring additional adult support and intervention.